-In this mode the upper address inputs are not decoded, and any read of the LAN9217 will read the RX Data FIFO.
+In this mode the upper address inputs are not decoded, and any read of the LAN9218i will read the RX Data FIFO.
 This mode is enabled when FIFO_SEL is driven high during a read access.
 This is normally accomplished by connecting the FIFO_SEL signal to high-order address line.
-This mode is useful when the host processor must increment its address when accessing the LAN9217.
+This mode is useful when the host processor must increment its address when accessing the LAN9218i.
 Timing is identical to a PIO read, and the FIFO_SEL signal has the same timing characteristics as the address lines.

+Timing for 16-bit and 32-bit Direct PIO Read cycles is identical with the exception that D[31:16] is not driven during a 16-bit read.
 Note that address lines A[2:1] are still used, and address bits A[7:3] are ignored.